MannarAmuthan/8085-llvm/llvm/lib/Target/I8085/README.md

 ## <a id="priority">**Next on priority:**
 1. When running test cases with -verifymachineinstr tag, tests are failing, so need to fix this.
-2. Implementing subroutine/branch instructions.
+2. Implementing branch instructions.
-3. Implement logical and shift operations.
+3. Implement shift operations.
 4. Adding 32 bit integer support.
 5. Adding more arithmetic operations and floating point types.